namjaejeon/ksmbd-tools/README.md

 sudo ksmbd.adduser --del-user=MyUser

 # utilities notify ksmbd of changes by sending SIGHUP to the manager process
-# you can do this manually as well
+# you can do this manually as well when you have e.g. edited the config file
 sudo kill -HUP $(cat /tmp/ksmbd.lock)

 # toggle debug printing of the `all' component